0xd4rk5id3/0xd4rk5id3.github.io/posts/CTF Competitions/ctf.md

 to decode this we would be making use of Cyberchef to decode the base64 string.

-the output from cyberchef gives us an obfuscated javascript now lets try to also decode this.
+the output from cyberchef gives us an javascript code obfuscated by url encoding now lets try to also decode this.
 ```
 <html>
 <head>